tiationg-kho/leetcode-pattern-500/[C]hashmap/hashmap.md

     - num
     - idx
     - list or set
-        - value can be a list or set, to store every element met the condition/pattern of key
+        - store key is every element met the condition/pattern of key
+        - store value is a list or a set of elements

 **store sth’s freq**

+- the store key can be
   - num
   - char
   - word
   - point
   - freq (we can even store freq’s freq)
   - some pattern (use tuple as key)

 **snapshot of hashmap**